 '''

 from rubicon.objc import objc_const

 from rubicon.objc.runtime import Foundation

 NSMetadataItemFSNameKey = objc_const(Foundation, "NSMetadataItemFSNameKey")

 NSMetadataItemFSNameKey

-<rubicon.objc.collections.ObjCStrInstance 0x10eecf350: NSCFConstantString at
+<ObjCStrInstance: NSCFConstantString at 0x10eecf350: kMDItemFSName>

-->0x1072a67e8: kMDItemFSName>

 '''

 Note: Sometimes it's not obvious that a constant is an Objective-C object, because its actual type is hidden behind a typedef.
 This is common with the "extensible string enum" pattern, where a set of related string constants are defined together.
 An example can be found in <Foundation/NSCalendar.h>: